dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 friend: [uid] .
 ```

-As you can see here we need to do some modification to the schema itself, therefore you will need an export or you can use the export_backup tool to convert your binary backup into an export
+Since you have to do a modification to the schema itself, you need an export.
+You can use the `export_backup` tool to convert your binary backup into an export folder.

-### How does the backup and export dir look like:
+### Binary Backups and Exports folders

-Binary Backup dir has the following tree:
+A Binary Backup directory has the following structure:

 ```
 dgraph.20210104.224757.709
 ├── manifest.json
 └── r9-g1.backup
 ```

-Export dir has the following tree:
+An Export directory has the following structure:

 ```
 dgraph.r9.u0108.1621
 ├── g01.gql_schema.gz